Preparing for Workplace Excellence:

 A Simple Yet Powerful Program Created by Professionals, refined by educators.

-The MindSage program's effectiveness is rooted in practical workplace testing and refinement.
+The MindSage program's effectiveness is rooted in practical workplace testing and refinement over the last seven years.
 The program, originally developed as an intern training initiative based on the developers' own corporate training experiences, is specifically designed for developing non-academic skills.
-From extensive surveys spanning various companies, organizations, and universities, a fundamental set of 15 durable skills lessons that employers deemed essential, was established.
+From extensive surveys spanning various companies, organizations, and universities, a fundamental set of 15 durable skills lessons that employers deemed essential was established.
 Eventually, the core training expanded to encompass 32 comprehensive lessons.

 First Evolution